Werner Willikens

-Werner Willikens (8 February 1893 in Vienenburg – 25 October 1961 in Wolfenbüttel) was a German politician with the Nazi Party.
-His phrase "working towards the Führer", which he used in a 1934 speech, has become a common description of Nazi bureaucracy in literature.
+Werner Willikens (8 February 1893, Vienenburg – 25 October 1961, Wolfenbüttel) was a German politician with the Nazi Party who largely served in agricultural administration.
+He was also a general officer in the SS.
+His phrase "working towards the Führer", which he used in a 1934 speech, has become a common description of Nazi bureaucracy.

 Biography

-Willikens enrolled in the German Imperial Army in 1912 and served in World War I as a battery commander.
+Willikens enrolled in the German Imperial Army in 1912 and served in World War I as an artillery battery commander.